History of the Jews in Sicily: Ancient history

-There is a legend that Jews were first brought to Sicily as captive slaves in the 1st century after the fall of Jerusalem in 70 CE.
-However, it is generally presumed the beginnings of the Jewish population of Sicily predate the destruction of the Temple of Jerusalem.
-Rabbi Akiva visited the city of Syracuse during one of his trips abroad.
+The Jewish presence in Sicily dates back to the Roman era.
+A community of Jews, primarily composed of slaves, was established on the island prior to the destruction of the Second Temple in Jerusalem in 70 CE.
+The earliest known reference to the Jewish community in Sicily appears during the time of Gregory the Great (c.
+540–604).
+By then the community possessed both a synagogue and a hospital with a garden.

+Among the early archaeological findings of a Jewish community on the island is a 4th-century tomb inscription discovered in Catania.
+This inscription is the longest documentary text in Latin from the Jewish diaspora of the period.
+It commemorates a person named Aurelius Samohil and features both Hebrew and Latin elements, including menorah symbols and a greeting in Hebrew.

 Middle Ages

 The Jews lived in many Sicilian cities such as Palermo, Messina and Catania.
+In the 6th century, communications were sent to Pope Gregory I about the plight of the Jews in the Kingdom of Sicily.
 From the late 7th century, Sicily joined with Calabria to form the Byzantine Theme of Sicily.
-In the 6th century, communications were sent to Pope Gregory I about the plight of the Jews in the Kingdom of Sicily.
 In 831, Sicily came under the Arab dominion, which treated the Jews with relative tolerance.

 In 1072 Sicily fell to the Normans and the Jews were again brought under the supremacy and jurisdiction of the Catholic Church.
 The Norman Kingdom of Sicily lasted until 1194, when it fell to the Hohenstaufens.
 In 1210, the Jews of Sicily faced such persecution from the Crusaders that Holy Roman Emperor Frederick II had to intervene on their behalf.
 Frederick also employed Jews from Sicily at his court to translate Greek and Arabic works.
 Persecution of the Jews continued.
 But, despite persecution, Sicilian Jews continued to thrive.
 Some Sicilian rabbis communicated with Maimonides posing religious questions.